-As a minimum, the appraiser's certification shall include the following statements:
+As a minimum, the appraiser's certification should include the following statements:

-- That the appraiser has no undisclosed interest in the property, or contemplated interest. - That the appraiser's employment and his/her compensation are not contingent upon the valuation found. - That the appraiser has personally inspected the property. - That according to the appraiser's best knowledge, everything contained in the report is true and that no important facts have been omitted or overlooked - That the appraisal has been made in accordance with the standards of practice or code of ethics of the professional group or association in which the appraiser holds membership - That the values required of the described appraised property are a specified number of dollars as of a certain effective date - Per the CONDUCT Section in the USPAP ETHIC's RULE, the appraiser should disclose to the client (prior to engagement) and in the report certification of the appraisal report whether or not any appraisal or appraisal review services regarding the subject property were performed by the appraiser within the prior three years, as an appraiser or in any other capacity.

-• Signature of the appraiser(s)
+- That the appraiser has no undisclosed interest in the property, or contemplated interest. - That the appraiser's employment and his/her compensation are not contingent upon the valuation found. - That the appraiser has personally inspected the property (and if not, then state as such). - That according to the appraiser's best knowledge, everything contained in the report is true and that no important facts have been omitted or overlooked. - That the appraisal has been made in accordance with the standards of practice or code of ethics of the professional group or association in which the appraiser holds membership. - That the values required of the described appraised property are a specified number of dollars as of a certain effective date. - Per the CONDUCT Section in the USPAP ETHIC's RULE, the appraiser should disclose to the client (prior to engagement) and in the report certification of the appraisal report whether or not any appraisal or appraisal review services regarding the subject property were performed by the appraiser within the prior three years, as an appraiser or in any other capacity. - Signature of the appraiser(s)

-Part III - ADDENDUM
+PART III - ADDENDUM

-This section shall include: all exhibits, charts, plans, graphs, maps, photographs, reports, documents, specifications, detailed estimates, etc., which may be referred to in this report or are used to further substantiate the findings or are considered pertinent thereto.
+This part must include: the engagement letter (or email) or contract, all exhibits, charts, plans, graphs, maps, photographs, reports, documents, specifications, detailed estimates, etc., which may be referred to in this report or are used to further substantiate the findings or are considered pertinent thereto.
 Many of these exhibits can be placed elsewhere in the report, at the appraiser's discretion, but at a minimum, each report should include this data somewhere.
 All exhibits must be presented in a neat, attractive and convenient manner.
 All charts, maps, graphs, etc., must be prepared in a professional manner.
 For example, if the appraised property is located on the southwest corner of an intersection, and the map shows this intersection, then the appraised property tag should be placed in that corner (not just in the general area).